vrettasm/HydroModel/README.md

 ## Data Format
 ---
-The input data must be provided in a csv-file format with the following structure:
+The hydrological input data must be provided in a csv-file format with the following structure:

 |   ID  |  Date  |  Precipitation  |  Water Table Depth  |
 | :---: | :----: | :-------------: | :-----------------: |